top of page

 Banner.png

-LISTEN TO OUR DIRECTOR explaining the reasons for the creation of the commission during a recent radio interview on WPAB Radio 550 Ponce
+LISTEN TO OUR DIRECTOR discuss the reasons for the creation of the commission during a radio interview on WPAB Radio 550 Ponce.

 New Casa Paol logo transparent.png